Maykeye/BakaLLM/README.branch.md

 # BakaLLM: Sssnake, Ssssnake!
 (But faster)

-L8B8: Added  bunch of torch.compile.
+* L8B8: Added  bunch of torch.compile.
 This saves memory a lot and allowed to run BS=8.
 Unfortunately halving number of batches reduced overall performance to the level comparable with L12B5.

-TODO:
-During testing it was noticed that unless model is initialized with parms *0.10 at least (or smaller), y123 = ATTN([b1, b2, b3]) for three batches gives different resuls from y13=ATTN(b1,b3) for y1/y3 Need to fix it in initialization
+* L8B8D: Added dynamically built batches.

+Previously batches were "static" and "statically" split to minibatches.
+E.g. if we have document D1=ABCDEFGHWX, D2=IJKLM, D3=NOPQR, with bach size = 2, ctx size = 4,
+first batch would be

+[ABCD, IJKL] then [EFGH, M___] (padding), then [WX] (end of D1)

+Now system keeps track of finished batches and appends new documents:

+[ABCD, IJKL] then [EFGH, M___] (padding), then [WX__, NOPQ] (end of D2 ended, so it was replaced by D3)

+This massively improved performance.
+I got 3.77 after 1 epoch.
+Also definition of epoch was changed.
+Previously 1 epoch ran over each document twice: one as usual, then with an offset n_ctx / 2.
+Now only one pass is done per epoch.
+Originally I wanted to do both, but it worked so well, I now don't want to,

+Also training became much "smoother".
+Previously loss jumped up and down as number of batches changed.
+Now it improves steadily

 ## Training
+(Scores are produced by bench.py, ie its validation split)

+Mamba L8B8D: E1: 3.77266 (8 layers, with dynamic batches)

 Mamba L8B8 E1:  4.26901 (8 layers w. mamba, 8 per batch for training)
            E2:  3.98698
            E3:  3.88880